internal header

 Why can’t they describe the abuse when they were interviewed by the police and/or social care?

-When abuse is happening the brain goes into survival mode and switches off the cognitive rational part of the brain.
-The brain is focusing on keeping the person alive and is in flight/fight/freeze/friend or flop mode.
-When this happens memories become distorted or fragmented.
-The brains ability to speak also goes ‘offline’.
-Trauma makes processing what has happen really difficult and then explaining it to someone possibly even harder.
-When asked to describe what happened the memories may come back in the wrong order or be distorted somehow.
+When abuse is happening, the brain goes into survival mode and switches off the cognitive rational part of the brain.
+The brain is focusing on keeping the person alive and is in fight/flight/freeze/friend or flop mode.
+When this happens, memories become distorted or fragmented.
+The brain's ability to speak also goes ‘offline’.
+Trauma makes processing what has happened really difficult, and then explaining it to someone possibly even harder.
+When asked to describe what happened, the memories may come back in the wrong order or be distorted somehow.
 Memories also come back later when the brain is less in ‘survival’ mode

 Can child sexual abuse also involve a child abusing another child?